RustEnthusiast/nstd/README.md

         - `mem` - Contains mostly unsafe functions for interacting with raw memory.
         - `ptr` - A sized pointer to some arbitrary type.
         - `range` - A numerical range.
+        - `result` - Defines a "result" type with success and error variants.
         - `slice` - A view into a sequence of values in memory.
         - `str` - An unowned view into a UTF-8 encoded byte string.
     - `cstring` - A dynamically sized, null terminated, C string.